kjaylee/solforest.card/Level1/c. Luminomancy Magic/README.md

 - **Duration**: 2 turns
 - **Range**: 4 tiles
 - **Strong Against**: Electromancy
-- **Story**: Referred to as the "Lightbringer," this witch girl has the power to control light itself.
+- **Story**: Referred to as the "Lightbringer," this girl has the power to control light itself.
 She can create illusions, blind enemies, or even focus light into a laser-like beam.
 With a graceful and radiant presence, she brings hope and clarity to her allies.

 ---